python-hyper/hyper/docs/source/quickstart.rst

 Installation Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Due to limitations in the Python standard library, ``hyper`` supports a very
-limited range of Python versions.
-Currently, that means you'll need to be using
-Python 3.3 or higher to use ``hyper``.
-Other than that, there are no other
-requirements for using ``hyper``.
+There are no specific requirements for using `hyper`, beyond the fact that it
+supports Python versions 2.7, 3.3 and onward.

 Making Your First Request
 -------------------------